zawzaww/zawzaww.github.io/_posts/2024-02-25-automated-k3s-cluster-upgrades.md

     --node-taint "CriticalAddonsOnly=true:NoExecute"
 ```

-If you want to make your K3s server as ControlPlane/Master only,
+If you want to make your K3s server as a ControlPlane/Master only,
-make sure you add `CriticalAddonsOnly=true:NoExecute` Node taint when bootstraps K3s server.
+Make sure you add `CriticalAddonsOnly=true:NoExecute` Node taint when bootstrapping the K3s server.

-OR

-Alternatively, you can also add Node taints with `kubectl` command line tool.
+Or, alternatively, you can also add Node taints with the `kubectl` command-line tool.

 ```sh
 $ kubectl taint node k3s-dev-master CriticalAddonsOnly=true:NoExecute